rixetbd/rixetbd/README.md

 ![Profile views](https://gpvc.arturio.dev/rixetbd)

-I’m a Full Stack Developer who is passionate about making error-free websites with 100% client satisfaction.
+I’m a Full Stack Developer who is passionate about making error-free websites with Laravel and React.js Framework.
+A self-taught fast-learner full-stack developer from Dhaka.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I love to solve real-world problems.
+Now I'm a working on Bangladesh Outsourcing Company (BDOSC) as a Full-Stack Web Developer.
+I love to work with new technologies and developing web applications like Laravel Framework.
+And love to solve real-world problems.

 I am strategic, goal-oriented, and always work with an end goal in mind.
-Over the past years, I created 100s of websites for my clients.
+Currently, I am learning how to improve the performance of both responsive and progressive web applications for better user experience.
+I’m looking to apply my skills as part of a fast-placed, quality-driven team in order to build better experiences on the web development.

 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include Laravel, ReactJS, JavaScript as well as PHP.

+I like to explore new technologies and develop software solutions and quick hacks.
+I’m currently learning React.js, React Native, Node.js, Next.js, MongoDB , React Native and Flutter.
+I’m looking to collaborate on Laravel and MERN Stack projects with other passionate developers.
+I really love to travel and explore new things and new places in my free time.

 ### <a>👨‍💻 Skills & Experiance:</a>